VW Kombis west-east 1983-4

 Updated May 2022

-When the Sahara was more accessible West to East used to capture the imagination of adventure seekers and although such a transit isn’t what it’s about to me, I wrote a box for the last, 2005-edition of the book about the four best-known vehicular transits which broadly speaking, set out with this goal in mind:
+When the Sahara was more accessible, lateral crossings, all of them west to east, used to capture the imagination of adventure seekers, both private and corporate.
+Although such transits aren’t what it’s about to me, I wrote a box for the last edition of Sahara Overland about the four best-known vehicular transits which, broadly speaking, set out with this goal in mind:

-The chances of achieving a true Saharan traverse are currently about as slim as they’ve ever been since the invention of desert driving.
-Much of the Sahara of Mali, Algeria, Libya, Niger and Egypt are unsafe or off-limits.
-Eastern Mauritania is said to be the same, and much of southern Algeria between Bordj towards Djanet (as we did in 2006 – left) is restricted.
+The chances of achieving a true Saharan traverse are currently about as slim as they’ve ever been.
+Much of the Sahara of Mali, Libya, Niger and Egypt are unsafe or off-limits.
+Eastern Mauritania is said to be the same, and much of southern Algeria between Bordj towards Djanet (as we did in 2006) is now restricted.

-Of the four expeditions mentioned here, the three continental ones produced illustrated books in French and German (bottom of page).
-If you don’t read either language any better than me, the big-format Croisiere des Sables is a good one to get – mostly pictures and under a tenner on abebooks.
+Of the four expeditions mentioned here, the three continental ones produced illustrated books in French and German (below).
+If you don’t read either language any better than me, the big-format Croisiere des Sables is a good one to get – mostly pictures and under a tenner on abebooks last time I looked.

 Coup d’Eclat au Sahara, Jean Stasse (2011, available new)